karakalo/lumen/doc/narrative-lumen-events.markdown

 `Lumen.Window.Swap` once it's done drawing.
 You don't *have* to do either of those things, but you probably won't like the result if you don't.

-And what do we mean by "if your drawing code doesn't take longer than the frame rate to execute"?
+And what do we mean by "if your drawing code takes longer than the frame rate to execute"?
 Well, let's say you set FPS to 60, meaning "I want my animation to run at 60 frames per second".
 That means your `Frame` procedure had better do its business and return in less than 1/60th of a second, or just over 16 milliseconds.
 With today's hardware, that shouldn't be a problem until your scene and/or its underlying calculations get pretty darned complex.
 And if it *does* take longer than that, then Lumen will call `Frame` as frequently as possible, with no delay in between calls.
 Your code can tell if it's exceeding the frame rate by checking the `Frame_Delta` parameter's value.

 ## Information Routines